immutant/openshift-immutant-cart/versions/1.0/template/README.md

   server from restarting with each push and `java7` will use JDK 7 instead of JDK 6.

+You can connect to your app via any nREPL client at `localhost:27888` after running this command:

+    rhc port-forward -a yourapp

+Your nREPL service is secured by your ssh private key.
+Only those people whose public ssh keys you associate with your app may access it.

 Any changes you push from this directory will trigger a redeploy of your app on your OpenShift gear[s].